Maximizing Seaweed Growth on Autonomous Farms: A Dynamic Programming Approach for Underactuated Systems Navigating on Uncertain Ocean Currents: Problem Statement

 \subsection{System Dynamics}

-We consider a floating seaweed farm with the spatial state $\x \in \mathbb{R}^n$, where $n=2$ for a surface vessel on the ocean.
-Let the control input of the vessel be denoted by $\bu$ from a bounded set $\mathbb{U} \in R^{n_u}$ where $n_u$ is the dimensionality of the control.
-Then, the spatial dynamics of the system at time $\t$ are governed by an \ac{ODE} of the following form:
+We consider an autonomous seaweed farm as surface vessel on the ocean with the spatial state $\x \in \mathbb{R}^2$.
+Let the control input be denoted by $\bu$ from a bounded set $\mathbb{U} \in R^{n_u}$ where $n_u$ is the dimensionality of the control.
+Then, the spatial dynamics of the system at time $\t$ can be modelled by the first order \ac{ODE}:

-Where the movement of the vessel depends on the drift due to the time-varying, non-linear flow field $v(\x,\t) \to \mathbb{R}^n$ and its control $g(\x,\bu, \t)$.
-This makes the common assumption that the drift of the agent directly affects its state and neglects any inertial effects.
-While our method is generally applicable, we focus on settings where the vessel is underactuated $\max_{\substack{\bu}}\|g(\x,\bu, \t)\|_2 \ll \|v(\x, \t)\|_2$ most of the time.
+where the movement of the vessel depends on the drift due to the time-varying, non-linear flow field $v(\x,\t) \to \mathbb{R}^2$ and its control $\bu$.
+We choose a first-order model where the drift and control directly influence the state, disregarding inertial effects from motor acceleration and drag forces.
+This is justified by the fact that high-drag seaweed farms attain equilibrium velocity within a few minutes, a timescale considerably shorter than our 30-day planning horizon.

+While our method is generally applicable, we focus on \textit{underactuated} settings in the sense that most of the time $\max\|g(\x,\bu, \t)\|_2 \ll \|v(\x, \t)\|_2$.
+Note that our notion of underactuation differs from the common notion in control research, which refers to a system with fewer independent control actuators than degrees of freedom to be controlled.
 We denote the spatial trajectory induced by this \ac{ODE} with $\stt$.
-For a vessel starting at the initial state $\ist$ at time $\tzero$ with control sequence $\uall$, we denote the state at time $\t$ by $\ltraj{\t} \in \mathbb{R}^n$.
-The system dynamics (\ref{eq:spatial_ode}) are assumed to be continuous, bounded, and Lipschitz continuous in $\x, \bu$ \cite{doshi.2022}.
+For a vessel starting at the initial state $\ist$ at time $\tzero$ with control sequence $\uall$, we denote the state at time $\t$ by $\ltraj{\t} \in \mathbb{R}^2$.
+The system dynamics (Eq. \ref{eq:spatial_ode}) are assumed to be continuous, bounded, and Lipschitz continuous in $\x, \bu$ \cite{doshi.2022}.

-Additionally, the farm has a seaweed mass $\m$ which evolves according an exponential growth \ac{ODE}:
+Additionally, we assume the farm has seaweed mass $\m$ which evolves according an exponential growth \ac{ODE}:

-where $\gf$ is the growth factor per time unit, e.g. $20\frac{\%}{day}$, which depends on nutrients, incoming solar radiation, and water temperature at the spatial state $\x$ and time $\t$.
+where $\gf$ is the growth factor per time unit, e.g. $20\frac{\%}{\text{day}}$, which depends on nutrients, incoming solar radiation, and water temperature at the spatial state $\x$ and time $\t$.